justinknguyen/BeatBind/README.md

 ### How Do I Update The App?
 You can just replace your existing file(s) with the updated version.
 The config files are still saved within the `.../AppData/Roaming/.beatbind` folder, so your settings won't be lost.

 Note: If your app keeps crashing after an update, you'll have to delete the `.../AppData/Roaming/.beatbind` folder and reinput your settings.
-See [Where Is My Information Saved?](#where-is-my-information-saved).
 ### How Do I Disable Certain Hotkeys?
 1. Uncheck all of the `Modifiers` checkboxes.
 2. In the `Key` field, press "Backspace" or "Delete" on your keyboard to clear the field.